lforalaska/my-gatsby-project/content/posts/2020-12-29-the-technical-interview.md

 Yes, practice.
 I understand the frustration many college students and even seasoned industry professionals have about these "leetcode" problems.
 "But you'll never use this in real life!!".
 On some level, that's true.
 I've never been asked to invert a binary search tree or implement a recursion solution on the job.
 The industry hiring methodology is about minimizing false positives even at the risk of high false negatives.
 There are undoubtedly talented engineers who are rejected by this arcane practice, but I would also say I have never met a bad engineer at my job.

+When you do practice, make sure you practice explaining your thoughts out loud.
+There should be no confusion about what your code does.
+This means there will be significant talking before any code is written.
+Here is an example interview answer for the popular question [Verifying an Alien Dictionary](https://leetcode.com/problems/verifying-an-alien-dictionary/):

+1. State the problem and goal

+> Okay so after reading the question, my goal is to write a function that returns true/false for whether the array "words" is sorted in a given lexicographical order.

+2. State the brute force solution

+> The brute force solution would be to compare each letter in each word to every letter in every word that comes after it, returning false if any of the pairs don't satisfy the lexicographical order.
+This would run in O(letters squared)*O(words squared).

+3. State the better solution

+> One way we can cut down the runtime would be to compare each letter of each word only to the word immediately following.
+This limits our traversal of the same letters, resulting in a runtime of O(letters*words).

+4. Pseudocode the better solution and talk through what you're thinking, such as:

+> I'll need to convert the lexicographical string to a dictionary because I'll have to perform a lot of lookups.
+Look ups using a dictionary is O(1) time.

+5. Code.

+Other things to keep in mind:

+1. Don't be afraid of asking questions if there's any confusion.

+> Is the string order always 26 characters?

+2. Check in with your interviewer periodically.

+> Do you have any questions about my solution?

 ## The Behavioral Interview

 This is probably the interview you are most accustomed to.

 "What are your greatest strengths and weaknesses?"\
  "Tell me about a time you failed and learned."

  These questions are trying to dig at whether you are someone who aligns with company values.
 Most companies post their [values on their website](https://www.facebook.com/careers/facebook-life/) and you should definitely read them beforehand and think about how they apply to you.

 Similar to the coding interview, it is important to practice this part.
 People often chuff at practicing the behavioral interview because they want to "sound authentic".
 Don't fall into this trap.
 Thinking about your narrative and how you align with specific values is an important exercise.
 It will not make you sound fake, it will make you sound *prepared*.
 Write out full answers to these common questions and practice saying them out loud until you have it memorized.